tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 ### Discussion

-> Instructor Note:
->
-> Divide the class in three groups and ask students to list the steps they follow to achieve an every-day task, e.g. making buttered toast, commuting to work, making a cup of coffee.
-> Student need to break down steps into the smallest, discrete, sequential items, etc.
+> Instructor Note: Divide the class in three groups and ask students to list the steps they follow to achieve an every-day task, e.g. making buttered toast, commuting to work, making a cup of coffee.
+Student need to break down steps into the smallest, discrete, sequential items, etc.

-What is the algorithm for:
+In groups, create an algorithm using *pseudocode* - or fake code that describes a series of tasks - for one of the following recipes:

 - Making buttered toast
 - Commuting to work
 - Making a cup of coffee

-Break down the steps into the smallest discrete, sequential items and think of the logical order in which things have to be done to achieve the task.
+Break down the steps into the smallest discrete, sequential items and think of the logical order in which things have to be done to achieve the task!

+> Note: Afterward, ask groups to share their "algorithms" with another group or the rest of the class.
+See if other students can follow the directions precisely - what happens?
+Were all steps described successfully?

 ***